BFA TOURNAMENT RULES 2024

 Pool Play

-10U-12U: No new inning shall begin after 1 hour and 45 minutes.
+10U-12U: No new inning shall begin after 1 hour and 45 min.
 Immediate drop dead at 2:05.
 If the inning is not finished, the score reverts back to the last completed inning.
+A new inning begins at the time the third out is recorded.

 14U-18U: No new inning shall begin after 2 hours.
 Immediate drop dead at 2:20.
 If the inning is not finished, the score reverts back to the last completed inning.